 - Part C– Details of Tax paid (other than TDS or TCS)

-Self assessment tax or Advance tax paid by the taxpayer will be shown in this part of the Form.
-Whenever you deposit advance tax/ self assessment tax directly to bank, the bank will upload that information after three days of the clearing of the cheque.
+Self-assessment tax or Advance tax paid by the taxpayer will be shown in this part of the Form.
+Whenever you deposit advance tax/self-assessment tax directly to the bank, the bank will upload that information after three days of the clearing of the cheque.

-If you have received ant tax refunds during the financial year that would be listed under this part.
+If you have received any tax refunds during the financial year that would be listed under this part.

 - Part E– Details of AIR Transactions

-If taxpayer makes some high value transactions such as investment in property and mutual funds, that will be automatically reported to the income tax department by banks and other respective authorities through Annual Information Return (AIR).
+If a taxpayer makes some high-value transactions such as investments in property and mutual funds, that will be automatically reported to the income tax department by banks and other respective authorities through Annual Information Return (AIR).